 Although each residence has a spacious terrace for private dining, guests have lots of options at Cape Weligama, where both half board and full board basis are available.
 Its coastal location means seafood plays a large part in the menus.

 At Pola (the Sinhalese word for ‘market’) you can hand-pick your dinner and discuss with the chef how you'd like it prepared.
-Enjoy it in the De Mauny restaurant, overlooking the Indian Ocean.
+Enjoy dinner in the De Mauny restaurant, overlooking the Indian Ocean.
 For traditional cuisine, Kumbuk is an open-air Sri Lankan restaurant where you can eat with your hands and sample some of the island's most popular dishes.
 Rouge is the hotel's steakhouse and grill, set dramatically at the cliff edge.
 With amazing views and an intimate atmosphere, it's worth booking in advance or on arrival.

 Afternoon tea, cocktails and endless Sri Lankan and international snacks are also available, just discuss preferences with your butler.